envs-net/muc_banbot/README.md

 * The bot schedules an automatic reconnect after disconnects and restores room/admin state during reconnect.
 * Domain bans are stored as-is (e.g., `*.domain.tld`) and can be searched/unbanned using `!bansearch` and `!unban`
 * Bot prevents banning of admins/owners, even via domain bans
-* RTBL subscription data is stored separately from manual bans unless `RTBL_PERSIST_BANS=True`.
+* RTBL subscription data (`rtbl_hashes`, `rtbl_domains`) is stored separately from applied bans.
+When an RTBL entry actually matches, the applied ban is stored in the main `bans` table with `issuer=rtbl`.
-* The own RTBL publish feed mirrors active local bans; it should not be added back as an inbound RTBL subscription.
+* The own RTBL publish feed mirrors active local non-RTBL bans; it should not be added back as an inbound RTBL subscription.